What’s at Stake

 - Email NCOA Advocacy if you know of Republican members who support Falls Prevention or CDSME

-It’s important for individuals and organizations in all states to educate members of Congress about CDSME and falls prevention, and the impact that loss of PPHF funding can have.
+It’s important for individuals and organizations in all states to educate members of Congress about CDSME and falls prevention.
 Advocates with members on the Senate Appropriations Committee and House Appropriations Committee can make unique contributions by reaching out to key members of their Congressional delegations.
 Contact NCOA Advocacy for details.

 We have a variety of resources to provide more information on this issue, enlist allies, and educate Congress.

 - Issue Brief: Chronic Disease Self-Management Education (CDSME) Funding.
 Issue brief outlining NCOA’s rationale for $16 million in funding for CDSME in FY20.

 - Issue Brief: Falls Prevention Funding.
 Issue brief outlining NCOA’s rationale for $14 million in funding for falls prevention in FY20.

 - Group letter organized by National Safety Council in support of $2 million for CDC Falls Prevention and $5 million for ACL Falls Prevention.

 - Trust for America’s Health Prevention and Public Health Fund Detailed Information